 Ancient History / Mauryan Era

 to establish the Mauryan Empire in 321 BC.
-Chanakya, also called Kauṭilya or Vishnugupta, was royal advisor to Chandragupta Maurya.
+Chanakya or Kauṭilya, also called Vishnugupta, was the royal advisor to Chandragupta Maurya.

-Chanakya, who wrote Arthashastra, played a key role in establishing Mauryan empire.
+Chanakya, who wrote Arthashastra, played a key role in establishing the Mauryan empire.

 Chandragupta Maurya (321 BC to 297 BC)

-There was a border dispute between Seleucus Nicator of Seleucid Empire and Chandragupta Maurya and a war was fought in 305 BC in which
+There was a border dispute between Seleucus Nicator of Seleucid Empire and Chandragupta Maurya.
+A war was fought in 305 BC in which

-Maurya.
-Megasthenes came to India as part of such diplomatic relations.
-Chandragupta Maurya was a follower of Jainisim.
+and came to India as part of diplomatic relationship with Mauryan empire.
+The religion of Chandragupta Maurya was Jainisim.

 Bindusara (297 BC to 272 BC)